altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~Easier for Al-tok to get in that way, when it was invited~ 'RG_T::Sleeping will do'
 ~At least sleeping wasn't active resistance~
+*Robert froze*
+~They were all awake~
+~People on the street, examining the wreckage of cars.
+Searching for survivers.~

 ~So Al-tok, all of them, searched, and waited~
 ~There was a sense of urgency, of desperation, of winning at all costs~ ~So it gained ground how ever it could~